1971 JVP insurrection: International assistance

 With the government desperately short of weapons and ammunition, Bandaranaike telegraphed a request for support to friendly countries.
 The response from many governments was swift.
 The United Kingdom was the first to respond positively, allowing the Ceylonese government to use an Air Ceylon Trident to ferry small arms and ammunition from its bases in Singapore within four days of the initial attack.
 This was followed by a British commitment to supply six Bell 47 helicopters armed with 7.62mm machine guns.

 The United States said that it was aware that the JVP was not the organization which attacked the US Embassy in Ceylon, but had no specific intention to militarily aid the government.
-On a request made by the previous government, a USAF Lockheed C-141 Starlifter landed on 12 April carrying much needed spares for RCyAF helicopters.
+On a request made by the previous government, a USAF Lockheed C-141 Starlifter landed on 12 April carrying much-needed spares for RCyAF helicopters.

 Pakistan responded with an airlift of supplies, troops, and helicopters to Ratmalana Airport, taking over the airport's defense and freeing Ceylonese troops for other duties.

 India did not receive the cable, and the Indian High Commissioner in Ceylon was sent back to India with the aid request on 13 April.
 The day after units of the Indian Army Southern Command were airlifted from Bangalore and Madras (Chennai) to RCyAF Katunayake, and six Chetak helicopters from the 104th Helicopter Squadron followed with arms and ammunition.
 The squadron logged 573 flying hours on as many as 1,122 sorties in Ceylon.
 150 Indian Gorkhas took over securing RCyAF Katunayake.
 RAF heavy transports flew in six Bell 47-G2 helicopters and ammunition purchased from Singapore on 17 April.

-Ceylon received the most aid from the Soviet Union, with Air Ceylon transporting nine tons of military equipment which the Soviet Union made available from supplies in Cairo on the 19th of April.
+Ceylon received the most aid from the Soviet Union, with Air Ceylon transporting nine tons of military equipment which the Soviet Union made available from supplies in Cairo on 19 April.
 On 22 April, Soviet Air Force Antonov An-22 transporters flew in with five Mikoyan-Gurevich MiG-17F fighter bombers, a MiG-15 UTI trainer, and two Kamov Ka-26 helicopters.
 The Soviet aircraft were accompanied by 200 trainers and ground crew.
-In addition, the Soviet Union also sent 12 light mortars and 10 BTR-152 armored personnel carriers in November.
+In addition, the Soviet Union also sent 12 light mortars and 10 BTR-152 armoured personnel carriers in November.
 Yugoslavia supplied four 76mm mountain guns.
 Although China supplied 30 85mm Type 60 anti-tank guns, 30,000 automatic and semi-automatic rifles, it was still suspected of supporting the JVP.

-The Indian Navy deployed three frigates, the INS Ganga, the INS Gomathi and the INS Godawari setting up a naval cordon around Ceylon while the Royal Ceylon Navy had deployed its sailors (including the crew of its sole frigate) on shore duty and harbor defense, making it incapable of preventing the JVP from obtaining aid by sea.
+The Indian Navy deployed three frigates, the INS Ganga, the INS Gomathi and the INS Godawari setting up a naval cordon around Ceylon while the Royal Ceylon Navy had deployed its sailors (including the crew of its sole frigate) on shore duty and harbour defense, making it incapable of preventing the JVP from obtaining aid by sea.
 Soon harbor defense was taken over by Indian and Pakistani troops, releasing Ceylonese personnel for offensive operations.
 Australia donated 5,000 SLR rifles.